-- Dealing effectively with change and resilience building
+- Dealing effectively with change and building resilience

 - Personal marketing tools such as LinkedIn, resume and cover letters

 - How to best approach the job market, including online and personal networks to access opportunities that are not advertised